What rights do children have?

 - not be subject to automated individual decision-making, including profiling which produces legal effects concerning him or her or similarly affects him or her; See What if I want to make automated decisions (including profiling) about children?

-- appeal against a decision of a supervisory authority;
+- appeal against a decision of the ICO;

 - bring legal proceedings against a controller or processor; and